Seagate/cortx-re/scripts/build-retention/README.md

 Mount configuration paths only needs to be changed if above mentioned mountpoints are not followed and LCO NFS is mounted to another location.

 ## Deploy compose files

+The deployment will pull all the requierd docker images from docker hub for grafana, prometheus, cadvisor, node-exporter, alertmanager.

 ```
 cd cortx-re/scripts/build-retention/monitoring